Sierra Law Center, APC

 If you were indigent during the trial phase of your case, or you can not afford to hire an appellate attorney, the court of appeal will appoint an attorney to represent you during the appeals process.

-If you are in need criminal defense services, contact Sierra Law Center, APC, by calling 530-798-3548 or filling out the online contact form.
+If you are in need criminal defense services, contact Jacob Zamora, Esq., by filling out the online contact form.

 Northern California | Criminal Process | Criminal Defense Attorney Jacob Zamora, Esq.